wp-plugins/ecwid-shopping-cart/readme.txt

 - Knowledge Base: [http://kb.ecwid.com](http://kb.ecwid.com)

 == Changelog ==
+= 1.2 =
+- [+] A lot of changes in Ecwid shopping cart: http://www.ecwid.com/blog/new-releases/
+- [+] Support of the Google’s “AJAX Crawling” API for native indexing of AJAX applications has been added.
+This will significantly improve the indexation of Ecwid stores and is a successor of the Inline SEO Catalog feature.
+More details at https://developers.google.com/webmasters/ajax-crawling/  (This feature requires a paid Ecwid subscription)
+- [+] Auto-generated meta descriptions and titles for product pages.
+- [+] Support of microformats to get rich snippets in search engine results pages.
+- [+] New Ecwid section has been added to the admin menu.
 = 1.1.2 =
 - [!]
 Issue with the way how widgets are embedded into the page for the free users was fixed.
 = 1.1.1 =